RGS Springfield A GSG School

 For early years, children spend a morning or afternoon here and are observed for ‘school readiness’ and ‘any red flags around misbehaviour.’
 Impressively, the early years team conducts around 30 home visits each year to meet parents and introduce themselves to their children.
 More formal from year 3 onwards, with papers in English, maths, VR and NVR.
 But as with the other schools in the RGS family, they’re more interested in potential than raw scores.
 ‘In fact, if I see an undiagnosed dyslexic, it’s my dream because I know we can bring out the best in them,’ says head.
 No separate scholarship exam; at least two instruments (voice can be one) at grade 3 or above, for music.
 Waiting lists in some years, but always worth asking.
 One parent, whose son joined mid-year, told us, ‘The transition was amazing, with lots of thoughtful check-ins – he arrived with the clear sense that there were 15 people who couldn’t wait to be his friend.’

-Over 95 per cent at 11+ to RGS Worcester, just round the corner (and just about visible from the school field).
+Around 95 per cent at 11+ to RGS Worcester, just round the corner (and just about visible from the school field), or RGS Dodderhill.
 School’s literature stresses the 2-18 journey which parents buy into, some having moved to the area especially.
 Head speaks of ‘constant dialogue with senior school’ and has a curriculum review coming up – what do the children need to be successful when they get there?
 What more can school do to make sure they arrive feeling confident?
 Etc.

 People ‘just don’t know we’re here,’ says head.
 Truly a hidden gem, the delightful 1823 house is located in a Cheltenham-esque square of Regency residences, taking the prime central spot surrounded by a generous six-acre patch of greenery that, for such a city centre location, is remarkable.